Halong Bay in February – Weather and What to expect

 Cave explorations

 February’s dry weather is perfect for exploring Halong Bay’s caves.
-Sung Sot Cave (Surprise Cave) and Thien Cung Cave are must-visits.
+Sung Sot Cave (Surprise Cave) and Thien Cung Cave are must-visit.
 The cool temperatures make climbing the steps to these caves much more pleasant than in summer.
 Bring a light sweater as cave interiors can be chilly.

 Wildlife and nature